Wednesday, December 31, 2008

 First is that the main leader has built everything to be dependent upon himself.
 Even if he is a great leader the church will wane when he passes.
 Even good leaders unknowingly do this, but this causes the next generation to be stunted, and within several generations this church might close or need a serious reboot from God.

-previous post, but suffice it to say that young leaders are usually more ready to take the baton of responsibility than we would think.
+Second is a leader who does not recognize the obvious Timothys in his midst.
+I wrote about this in a previous post, but suffice it to say that young leaders are usually more ready to take the baton of responsibility than we would think.
 They don’t have to be as polished as we; they only need to be faithful and proficient.

 Third is the mass of faithful men and women in every church who are waiting to be equipped for ministry.
 I distinguish here between going to Sunday school and equipping for ministry.
 Equipping encompasses learning, but the accumulation of knowledge does not always translate into doing.
 There is a task to be done, and people need to be equipped to do it.
 Equipping is basically purpose-oriented, directional learning.